rflynn/imgmin/README.txt

 image is from the original.
 Specifically, JPEGs break image data into 8x8 pixel blocks.
 The quality setting controls the amount of information available to encoded quantized color and brightness information about a block.
-The less space available to store each block's data the more highly distorted and pixelated the image becomes -- you can verify this by inspecting an image saved at quality 0 -- each 8x8 block of pixels should be assigned a single color.
+The less space available to store each block's data the more distorted and pixelated the image becomes -- you can verify this by inspecting an image saved at quality 0 -- each 8x8 block of pixels should be assigned a single color.

 The change in pixel error rate is not directly related to the quality setting,